 Figure 2 exemplifies flashing patterns that represent an accelerator fault (5 flashes) or EGR valve fault (1 to 3 flashes) occurring at power up.
-If multiple faults occur simultaneously, the engine failure lamp indicates all the faults in order of smaller to larger number of flashes.
+If multiple faults occur simultaneously, the indicator indicates all the faults in order of smaller to larger number of flashes.

-If the engine failure lamp comes on, check and note the flashing pattern, shut down the engine without delay and contact Discount-equipment.
+If the fault indicator comes on, check and note the flashing pattern, shut down the engine without delay and contact Discount-equipment.

-SMARTASSIST-DIRECT (SA-D), YANMAR genuine diagnosis tool, allows reviewing detailed fault information, historical fault/alarm logs and freeze frame data, monitoring the engine status and carrying out the fault diagnosis.
+The YANMAR genuine diagnosis tool allows reviewing detailed fault information, historical fault/alarm logs and freeze frame data, monitoring the engine status and carrying out the fault diagnosis.
 See Figure 3.